 As with any financial choice you make, you should compare personal overdrafts in order to get the best deal possible.
 You’ll also want to pick the best loan for your personal financial situation.

+- What interest rate will you be charged?
 Since a personal overdraft is an unsecured loan, variable interest rates generally apply.
 Most banks only ask that you pay interest on the money you use, but you’ll still want to find the best interest rate available.

+- Minimum requirements.
 Some lenders may set a minimum requirement for how much your personal overdraft loan should be.
 Compare your options so you don't take out a higher credit limit than you need.

+- Application process.
 If you’re the type of person that is looking for a simple enrolment process you’ll want to examine all of your options to find the simplest one for you.

-Weigh up the benefits before you apply
+Weigh up the benefits and drawbacks before you apply

 - You can avoid overdrawn account fees.
 If you find your account dipping into the red too often, an overdraft account will safeguard you against overdrawn account fees (up to your overdraft credit limit).